What is Prompt Injection

 Now that we have a fairly good understanding of what a prompt injection is, one might be curious what the real world implications of this attack are.
 More specifically, how the information security community may be affected by this attack.

 Since AI is being implemented all around the world among all sectors, healthcare, agriculture, defense industries, etc, everyone is adapting to use AI.
+This helps create interconnected networks with specific security challenges.
 Antivirus companies are also implementing AI/ML to analyze malware samples, monitor traffic for anomalies, etc.

 Imagine a scenario where an attacker crafts a malware that, along with exploiting the system, also uses prompt injection to evade detection from the AI.
 This may be in the form of comments, use of specific strings to name variables, etc. When the AI model interprets the sample, it may mark the sample as safe.